-ncte. in Subject name n Subject name here
+ncte.
+Subject name n Subject name here

 Unit No. / Title

 Assessment No. This work assesses:

 Issue Date: Due Date:

 In this assignment, you will [continue writing vocational/technical scenario]:

 nt you are also required unication skills/ mathe

 Learning Outcome 1 : The learner will

 Task 1:

 Task details Image here [visual reinforcement to aid readability of assignment]

-You must/ should/ co ould produce the follow ving evidence:
+You must/ should/ c ould produce the follow ving evidence:

-✓ A written report ✓ A presentation
+✓ A written report✓ A presentation

-- A practical assessment - √ These are just examples [delete as appropriate]
+- ✓ A practical assessment - √ These are just examples [delete as appropriate]

 Learning Outcome 2: The learner will

 Task 2: Delete if necessary

 Task details Delete if necess Image here

-You must/ should/ could p roduce the following evidence :
+You must/ should/ could pr oduce the following evidence :

-✓ A written report ✓ A presentation ✓ A practical assessme ✓ These are just example nt bles [delete as appropriate]
+✓ A presentation

 Learning Outcome 3: The learner will

-Task 3: Delete if necessary ,
+Task 3: Delete if necessary

-Task details Delete if necess Image here
+Task 3: Delete if necessary Image here

-You must/ should/ could p roduce the following evidence :
+You must/ should/ could pr oduce the following evidence :

 ✓ A written report ✓ A presentation ✓ A practical assessment ✓ These are just examples [delete as appropriate]

 Grading Descriptors Pass Merit Distinction

-.
-400 2.54.104.011
+2.5